mariomui-viscira/intro-to-ai/README.md

 * `pandoc -t rst -o README.rst README.md`
   * because rst isnt mature yet, we first write to the md then generate changes to the rst

+## Gotchas

+* vscode not realizing where the imports are.
+  * Open up the command pallet
+    * command + p
+    * type `> python`
+    * check out the drop down for 'Python Interpreter'
+    * check the env you have installed your dependencies in.
+  * Now, vscode will see the imports.
+No need to dance around with settings.json as microsoft is still making up their minds about their key names -> Dear microsoft vscode team, please stop that.